advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 Either 1) or 2) would suffice.

+For example, I see no problems using a working definition of subjectivity as human experience.
+With this definition, one can talk about objectivity in some context.
+The problem is when one is trying to grasp objectivity in a much broader sense.

-However, I am unable to provide a clear definition of subjectivity, and hence a definition of objectivity as an opposite to subjectivity is not very useful.
+However, I am unable to provide a clear definition of subjectivity in a much broader sense, and hence a definition of objectivity as an opposite to subjectivity is not very useful.
 The options 1) and 2) are off the table.
 With objectivity as "uniform subjectivity", which I will elaborate on later in this article, I make an attempt at option 3).